-Culinary Arts II will delve more deeply into topics such as nutrition, trends in foods, different cuisines, meal etiquette, knife skills, creating sauces, vegan and vegetarian options, and cooking complete meals.
+Advanced Culinary Arts will delve more deeply into topics such as nutrition, trends in foods, different cuisines, meal etiquette, knife skills, creating sauces, vegan and vegetarian options, and cooking complete meals.
+By exploring different cuisines the course promotes immigration awareness.
 Highlights of this course include: a class-prepared dinner party for the students' parents, guest chef demonstrations, and field trips to Kroger and the Midwest Culinary Institute.